The following basic information is about mold, and the potential health and remediation issues involved with it.

 To date, no scientific evidence exists to positively link residential exposure to mold with specific toxic effects.
 The majority of human exposures to mold toxins have occurred from ingesting moldy food.
 Some occupations, such as farming and working in greenhouses, where high levels of mold can be encountered, present an inhalation exposure risk for workers.

-How can I minimize my/my family's exposure to molds?
+How can I minimize my exposure, and that of my family, to molds?

 Given a source of moisture, mold can grow just about anywhere.
 Moisture control and air filtration are necessary to control mold growth.